MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

 - Windows Server 2019 DataCenter

 > [!IMPORTANT]
-> The computer must be configured as a guarded host, attested by HGS.
+> The SQL Server computer must be configured as a guarded host, attested by HGS.
 TPM attestation is the recommended enclave attestation method for production environments, and requires SQL Server runs on a physical machine, not in a virtual machine.
 Virtual machines are adequate for pre-production environments only.

 ### HGS computer requirements